awsdocs/aws-systems-manager-user-guide/doc_source/automation-sm-target.md

 + Start, restart, or stop managed instances and Amazon Relational Database Service \(Amazon RDS\) instances\.
 + Apply patches to Linux, macOS, and Window AMIs\.

-Use the following procedures to create a State Manager association that runs an automation using the AWS Systems Manager console, AWS Command Line Interface \(AWS CLI\), or AWS Tools for Windows PowerShell\.
+Use the following procedures to create a State Manager association that runs an automation using the AWS Systems Manager console and AWS Command Line Interface \(AWS CLI\)\.

 **Before You Begin**
 Be aware of the following important details before you run automation by using State Manager\.